Guru–shishya tradition

 The traditional guru–disciple relationship.
 Watercolour, Punjab Hills, India, 1740.

-The guru–shishya tradition, or parampara (lit. 'lineage'), denotes a succession of teachers and disciples in Indian-origin religions such as Hinduism, Jainism, Sikhism and Buddhism (including Tibetan and Zen traditions).
-Each parampara belongs to a specific sampradaya, and may have its own gurukulas for teaching, which might be based at akharas, gompas, mathas, viharas or temples.
+The guru–shishya tradition, or parampara (lit. 'lineage'), denotes a succession of teachers and disciples in Indian-origin religions such as Hinduism, Jainism, Sikhism, and Buddhism (including Tibetan and Zen traditions).
+Each parampara belongs to a specific sampradaya, and may have its own gurukulas for teaching, which might be based at akharas, gompas, mathas, viharas, or temples.
 It is the tradition of spiritual relationship and mentoring where teachings are transmitted from a guru, teacher, (गुरु) or lama, to a śiṣya (शिष्य, disciple), shramana (seeker), or chela (follower), after the formal diksha (initiation).
 Such knowledge, whether agamic, spiritual, scriptural, architectural, musical, arts or martial arts, is imparted through the developing relationship between the guru and the disciple.

-It is considered that this relationship, based on the genuineness of the guru and the respect, commitment, devotion and obedience of the student, is the best way for subtle or advanced knowledge to be conveyed.
+Within these traditions, this relationship, based on the genuineness of the guru and the respect, commitment, devotion and obedience of the student, is considered the best way for subtle or advanced knowledge to be conveyed.
 The student eventually masters the knowledge that the guru embodies.

 Etymology

-Guru–shishya means "succession from guru to disciple".
+Guru–shishya means the transmission of knowledge, or simply the succession, from a guru (teacher, Sanskrit: गुरु) to a śiṣya (disciple, Sanskrit: शिष्य).

-Paramparā (Sanskrit: परम्परा, paramparā) literally means an uninterrupted row or series, order, succession, continuation, mediation, tradition.
-In the traditional residential form of education, the shishya remains with his or her guru as a family member and gets the education as a true learner.
+Paramparā (Sanskrit: परम्परा, IAST: paramparā) literally means 'an uninterrupted row or series, order, succession, continuation, mediation, tradition'.
+In the traditional residential form of education, the shishya remains with their guru as a family member and gets the education as a true learner.

 History

 In the early oral traditions of the Upanishads, the guru–shishya relationship had evolved into a fundamental component of Hinduism.
 The term "Upanishad" derives from the Sanskrit words "upa" (near), "ni" (down) and "ṣad" (to sit) — so it means "sitting down near" a spiritual teacher to receive instruction.
-The relationship between Krishna and Arjuna in the Mahabharata, and between Rama and Hanuman in the Ramayana, are examples of Bhakti.
-In the Upanishads, gurus and disciples appear in a variety of settings (e.g. a husband answering questions about immortality; a teenage boy being taught by Yama, Hinduism's Lord of Death).
+In the Upanishads, gurus and disciples appear in a variety of settings.
+For example, in the Brhadaranyaka Upanishad, a husband (Yajnavalkya) answers questions about immortality from his wife (Maitreyī), and in the Katha Upanishad, a teenage boy (Nachiketas) is taught by Hinduism's Lord of Death (Yama).
 Sometimes the sages are women, and the instructions may be sought by kings.

-In the Vedas, the knowledge of Brahman (brahmavidya) is communicated from guru to shishya by oral traditon (sabda).
-Mundaka Upanishad describes receiving spiritual knowledge in verse 1.2.12:
+In the Vedas, the knowledge of Brahman (brahmavidya) is communicated from guru to shishya by oral tradition (sabda).
+The Mundaka Upanishad describes receiving spiritual knowledge in verse 1.2.12:

 In order to learn the transcendental science, one must submissively approach a bona fide spiritual master, who is coming in disciplic succession and is fixed in the Absolute Truth.